jeremimucha/Project-Stubs/embedded/CMake_CMSIS_Blinky/readme.md

 Also see: http://openocd.org/doc/html/Flash-Programming.html#Flash-Programming

 Should also work on Windows.
-Tested using MSYS2 and external installations of gcc-arm-non-eabi and openocd.
-If using ninja, should potentially work without any other dependencies.
+Tested using MSYS2 and external installations of gcc-arm-non-eabi and openocd. ~~If using ninja, should potentially work without any other dependencies.~~ Also tested using windows installations of CMake, OpenOCD and Ninja.

 ## Debugging